BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data

-This research has been conducted at DataLab@BUET (\url{datalab.buet.io}), and funded by ICT Division, Government of the People's Republic of Bangladesh.
-We'd like to thank Dr. Md.
-Shamimur Rahman from National Heart Foundation of Bangladesh for his valuable opinion about this work.
+This research has been conducted at DataLab (datalab.buet.io), Department of CSE, Bangladesh University of Engineering and Technology (BUET), and supported by ICT Division, Government of the People's Republic of Bangladesh.
+We'd also like to thank Dr. Md.
+Shamimur Rahman of National Heart Foundation of Bangladesh for his valuable suggestions and opinions about this work.